 The issues facing women are a widely recognized issue, and alot of orginaztions are actively working in the fight to close it.
 However, while many focus on empowerment and financial support to adult women, fighting it through the lens of a workforce, this organization tries to stop it by starting young.
 We connect with children across the world to essentially be a free supplement to most standardized education curriculum, advocating for giving them a stronger education in STEM and financial literacy, as well as mental health workshops and career events.
 We value the hands-on approach in fostering active learners.
 One of our signature events has been our pitch competition.
 The idea behind it is relatively simple… teens would submit their plans for a startup addressing issues that they were passionate about.
 All will then have the opportunity to be graded by a cohort of judges, who will then award the top three winners with prizes and recognition.
 All participants will leave with custom feedback and an idea for a potential business plan.
 Submissions ranged from the idea of starting a bilingual children’s book business to creating a community that provided resources for mothers.
 We were able to inspire these younger girls by giving them something most other places would not offer; a chance to exercise real-world skills despite their age.

 Our project focuses on impacting in ways that are both big and small; we focus on reaching as many girls as possible and work on developing life-long mentorship with those interested.
-Since we were founded, Girls Who STEAM has held 70+ events, has a community of 5,000+ individuals, made 25,000+ impressions, led by 100+ volunteers, and impacted more than 4,000 girls through our workshops.
 We believe that this is mobilizing the next generation of leaders and changemakers.